-- A determination that no action is necessary. - Documenting the disclosure and Chief Administrator and Chair/Director's evaluation and determination that no further management is required. - Disclosing the potential conflict to appropriate sources inside and outside the University; - Modifying or limiting the staff member's duties to minimize or eliminate the conflict: - Securing the staff member's agreement to modify or suspend outside activity, use of University resources, or other activities that create the potential conflict; - Prohibiting certain outside activity as inconsistent with the staff member's obligations to the University.
+A determination that no action is necessary.

+- Documenting the disclosure, evaluation and determination that no further management is required. - Disclosing the potential conflict to appropriate sources inside and outside the University; - Modifying or limiting the staff member's duties to minimize or eliminate the conflict; - Securing the staff member's agreement to modify or suspend outside activity, use of University resources, or other activities that create the potential conflict; and - Prohibiting certain outside activity as inconsistent with the staff member's obligations to the University.

-4. Involving other University individuals or offices as required.
+4. Involving other University individuals or offices, as required